 On the 13th day of September 1944, my wife, my father, Jack Renie, and I packed food and a camping outfit for a trip into the great Mojave desert in search of Old Fort Soda…we discovered the crumpled remains of the old fort… A beautiful oasis with wild ducks, wild geese, fish in abundance but apparently abandoned by civilization.
 We camped there that night and the next morning, assuming it was public domain, we did the discovery work and set up monuments of rock in the event we found it was open for filing upon.

-The compound began with several tents, and grew to include numerous developments, including the two-story “Castle” residence, “Zycott” housing and other simple overnight accommodations for over a hundred visitors, a dining hall, lecture room, church, library and office (that also functioned as Springer’s recording studio), pool house, goat shed, diesel generator, subterranean rabbit chambers (to keep the rabbits cool in extreme heat), and a “Zzyport” runway.
+The compound began with several tents, and grew to include numerous developments, including the two-story “Castle” residence, “Zycott” housing and other simple accommodations, a dining hall, lecture room, church, library and office (that also functioned as Springer’s recording studio), pool house, goat shed, diesel generator, subterranean rabbit chambers (to keep the rabbits cool in extreme heat) and a “Zzyport” runway.
 For this extensive construction, Springer recruited “helping hands” whom he picked up from Los Angeles’ Skid Row and put to work, in exchange for food, shelter and minimal wage.

 Once completed, Zzyzx offered visitors a healthy environment.
-There folks had a chance to detox and abstain from alcohol, smoking and combative quarreling, and instead bask in sermons and sunshine, and restore with a special diet (largely of foods grown and raised on the property, such as rabbit’s meat, goat’s milk, and fresh fruits and vegetables), and soaking in warm pools of “healing” mineral-rich water (that in actuality was heated water from the Mojave River whose terminus is Soda Lake.)
+There, folks had a chance to detox and abstain from alcohol, smoking and combative quarreling and instead bask in sermons and sunshine.
+A special diet (largely of foods grown and raised on the property, such as rabbit’s meat, goat’s milk, and fresh fruits and vegetables) restored their vigor while soaking in warm pools of “healing” mineral-rich water (that in actuality was heated water from the Mojave River whose terminus is Soda Lake) returned them back to health.

 The retreat center was publicized on Springer’s radio program, in newspaper advertisements, and in his newsletter The Elucidator, and remained a popular destination throughout the 1960s.
 Springer built a paved road connecting Zzyzx to the highway, where eye-catching signage promoted the retreat center as a roadside attraction where all were welcome.
 A fleet of buses and an eight-door Chevrolet utility vehicle would also shuttle guests to and from Zzyzx and locations in Los Angeles, such as the Figueroa Hotel, once a week.
 Springer used a sliding scale to calculate the cost of staying at the resort, though no one was turned away for lack of funds.